maticstric/ebukafy/README.md

            This tool generates the manifest part of the content.opf file.
 It goes through the text, css, and images folders and the toc.ncx and toc.xhtml files and adds them as items between the two manifest tags.
-Without the 'i' option is just outputs this into stdout.
-With the 'i' option it replaces the manifest in place.
+Without the 'i' option it just outputs this into stdout.
+With the 'i' option it replaces the manifest in-place.

            The options are as follows:

            -h       Display usage statement.

-           -i       Instead of outputing the manifest into stdout, it overwrites the manifest in the actual content.opf file, in place.
+           -i       Instead of outputing the manifest into stdout, it overwrites the manifest in the actual content.opf file, in-place.

       EXAMPLES
            Note that the 'epub directory' is actually the parent directory of the